esranrzm/DemoArchitectureBackEndProject/README.md

 # Sample .NET Core 6 BackEnd Project
 Welcome to the README for our .NET 6 backend project!
-This project is designed to handle user management, user operation claims, and operation claims efficiently through the use of Entity Framework, Fluent Validation, OTP (One-Time Password), DTOs (Data Transfer Objects), and other SOLID principles.
+This project is designed to handle user management, user operation claims, and operation claims efficiently through the use of Entity Framework, Fluent Validation, DTOs (Data Transfer Objects), and other SOLID principles.

 ## Project Overview